pensjonatus/flash-fiction/blog/a-way-to-understand.md

 ---
-title: 'A Way to Understand'
+title: A Way to Understand
 date: '2013-10-05'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Two guys were waiting on the pier.
 The boat was far away, they could not hear